 July 7, 2017, UN Headquarters in NYC.
 122 countries meeting at the United Nations conference in New York adopted a Treaty on the Prohibition of Nuclear Weapons, the first multilateral legally-binding instrument for nuclear disarmament.

-The treaty “prohibits a full range of nuclear-weapon-related activities, such as undertaking to develop, test, produce, manufacture, acquire, possess or stockpile nuclear weapons or other nuclear explosive devices, as well as the use or threat of use of these weapons”.
+The treaty “prohibits a full range of nuclear-weapons-related activities, such as undertaking to develop, test, produce, manufacture, acquire, possess or stockpile nuclear weapons or other nuclear explosive devices, as well as the use or threat of use of these weapons”.

 It will enter into force 90 days after 50 countries have ratified it.
 The Treaty was adopted with 122 votes in favor, one against (Netherlands) and one abstention (Singapore).

-69 nations did not participate in the negotiations and vote, among them all of the nuclear weapon states and all NATO members except Netherlands.
+69 nations did not participate in the negotiations and vote, among them all of the nuclear weapon states and all NATO members except the Netherlands.

-U.S. Ambassador Nikki Haley, British Ambassador Matthew Rycroft and French Ambassador Francois Delattre said in a joint statement that their countries do “not intend to sign, ratify or ever become party” to the treaty.
+U.S. Ambassador Nikki Haley, British Ambassador Matthew Rycroft and French Ambassador Francois Delattre said in a joint statement that their countries do “not intend to sign, ratify or ever become a party” to the treaty.